lightspin-tech/red-kube/README.md

 ![red-kube](https://github.com/lightspin-tech/red-kube/blob/main/redcube.png)

-Red Team Kubernetes Based on kubectl
+Red Team Kubernetes Risk Assessment Based on kubectl
 ==============================

 Red Kube is a collection of kubectl commands to be used in k8s penetration testing or k8s security audit.